DannyCoop/Pokemon_Solid_Ruby/README.md

 # Pokémon Solid Ruby
-Pokémon Solid Ruby is a Ruby CLI application that allowed players to partake in simulated Pokemon battles, supported both single and multiplayer battles as well as maintained data persistence.
-Besides battling the player is able to create a trainer each trainer has a roster that can be edited.
-A roster contains pokemon and each pokemon can have their name changed and their moveset changed.
+Pokémon Solid Ruby is a Ruby CLI application that allows players to partake in simulated Pokemon battles, supports both single and multiplayer battles as well as maintains data persistence.
+Besides battling, the player is able to create a trainer with an editable roster of pokemon whose names and movesets can be changed.

 # Getting started
 * Fork and clone the the repo.
 * Run 'bundle install'
-* Run rake db:migrate to create the database
+* Run 'rake db:migrate' to create the database
-* Run rake db:seed to populate your new database with some seed data.
+* Run 'rake db:seed' to populate your new database with some seed data.
 Once you have taken all of the following steps you will have a ready-to-go copy of a digital meetup on your local machine.